 Toy Safety Tips

-During the holiday season, as during the rest of the year, it's important to put safety first when buying toys.
-To keep your holidays safe and happy, take time to choose the safest toys and gifts.
+It's important to put safety first when choosing and buying toys.
+To keep children safe and happy, take time to choose the safest toys and gifts.

 Choosing toys